Mrrvm/os_lusiadas_2/content/index.md

 https://livrariaultramarina.pt/

 ## considerations
 -  Should I include other languages, such as Kimbundu or Badiu, even if I don't speak/know them?
 Portuguese, as a colonial language, carries embedded power structures.
 Incorporating other indigenous languages, code-switching, and neologisms could help at undermining Portuguese language hegemony.
 Ok, but then I am writing mostly in Portuguese, how does that undermine anything?
 It could disrupt a passive consumption of the text by refusing the uniformity of a single/dominant language.
-So, instead of reading seamlessly, the readers would encounter shifts between languages that could destabilize their flow.
+So, instead of reading seamlessly, the readers would encounter shifts between languages that could destabilize their flow.  + Mixing languages, can allow for telling experiences in ways that portuguese can't fully capture, making a more inclusive historical discourse.
+However, it must be a collaborative and very sensitive process.

 -  Should I translate sources to Portuguese to use them?
 My role as translator?
 Or how can I trust translated sources?
+Does it then make sense to translate these other languages?
+I think not?

 - How can I work rhizomatically?
+Is experimental writing (by using texts from many different sources and authors), not writing, but puzzling, in the sense that the original text is not necessarily the root, rhizomatic?
+Can it ever be?

+- Instead of a single authoritative voice, experimental writing can incorporate multiple perspectives.
+But who am I as an orchestrator of these voices?

 ## thought log

-**13/03/2025 -** Instead of a single authoritative voice, experimental writing can incorporate multiple perspectives.
-But who am I as an orchestrator of these voices?
+**13/03/2025 -** Research question draft 1:
+**How can experimental writing deconstruct the celebrated narratives of colonialism that define Portuguese national identity?**
+Here "celebrated narratives of colonialism" include [[Os Lusíadas]].
+Does the question pertain to the idea of pride associated with colonialism? and does it associate this pride with a foundation for a national identity?
+Sub-questions:
+-  How are narratives of colonialism celebrated within Portuguese culture?
+-  What is national identity and how does it relate to this narratives?
+-  What is experimental writing and how can it be applied as tool in this context?
+-  Can experimental writing be rhizomatic?

 **11/03/2025** - Portuguese national identity is still insanely fragile, grasping to breath through the ruthless claws of a fallen empire, it clings to colonialism to beg for an existence as a collective -the lack of imagination in who could we be if not conquerors, navigators, and intricately connected to a sea of bodies cries in our shores.
 We look to the richness as expansion and  materiality, and so we have been bottomlessly tripping since the 1400s.
 Epic poems ([[Hegel's Lectures on Aesthetics]]) are the spontaneous vomit of a falling empire in desperation to form a cohesive identity.
 It then makes sense that [[Os Lusíadas]] is still the pinnacle of Portuguese literature.
 Ultimately, [[Os Lusíadas]] is a project of myth-making haunted by the very failure it tries to suppress.
 The question then remains, how can Portugal rewrite itself beyond the empire?
 And further, how can it rewrite itself rhizomaticaly ([[Poetics of Relation]]) - through rupture and its diaspora.